MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 - some relations and attributes that are not essential to the understanding of the product specification model are omitted.

-The red color in figures 6 and 7 below highlights the data model of Access E-Line.
+The red color in Figures 6 and 7 below highlights the data model of Access E-Line.

 ![Access ELine Product Specification Example](media/product_spec_AEL.png)